RomainFlori/Dante-s-star/README.md

 - Use ``make`` into the folder
 - Run ./generator x y (perfect)
 - Example perfect maze  : ./generator 15 10 perfect
-- Example impefect maze : ./generator 15 10
+- Example imperfect maze : ./generator 15 10

 # How the mazes look like:
 *Imperfect*